29Nancy/SOP-AI-Trainer/README.md

 > Upload any Standard Operating Procedure document and instantly generate
 > role-specific training content using AI.

+## 🧩 Problem

+Standard Operating Procedures (SOPs) are widely used across organizations, but they are often:

+Long and unstructured
+Difficult to convert into actionable training
+Hard to personalize for different roles (interns, employees, managers)

+There is no simple system to transform static SOPs into interactive, role-specific training content.

 ## 🎯 What It Does